connectrpc/examples-es/vue/README.md

 ### `npm run test`

-Run unit tests via the Vitest framework.
+Run unit tests via the Vitest framework and Vue Testing Library.

 **Note that if you ran `export NODE_OPTIONS=--openssl-legacy-provider` prior to this while working with the [React Native project](../react-native/), you will need to run `unset NODE_OPTIONS` to before running tests.
 Otherwise, you will see an error similar to the following:**

 `Error: Initiated Worker with invalid NODE_OPTIONS env variable: --openssl-legacy-provider is not allowed in NODE_OPTIONS`